 Requests for video conferencing, audio gear, and so forth may be made through the Special Needs box at the time of registration.
 However, these requests will only be accommodated if the budget allows.

 The meeting welcomes papers, sessions and events that are innovative in their delivery, organization, range of topics, type of public and which bring new resources to the STS community to explore these new relations and themes.

 Since 2008, the 4S started a “workshop” format.
 This is an opportunity for informal presentations, with presenters and other attendees seated around tables.
 This format is ideal for a more interactive presentation of preliminary ideas and work in progress.
 Authors and session organizers should indicate if they would like to be part of a workshop table.
 Submissions for “workshop” presentations are included under the one first-authored submission limit, stated above.
 It is also possible for sessions to be proposed as workshop tables.

 Publications Committee meeting should be held from 1-3PM on Wednesday (the day preceding the meeting).
 The general council meeting should follow the Publications Committee meeting from 3-6PM.
-The general business meeting should be held before the banquet (Friday night).
 Simultaneous sessions should be kept at a minimum.
 The most desirable program arrangement is to maximize the number of time slots as follows: Thursday - 4 Friday - 4 Saturday - 4 Participation in Sunday sessions is very low, and these are not advisable.